 Step 3 – The official interview with Lake Louise will usually be held in July/August — actual date TBA.
 The interview will be a telephone / Skype interview.

 Step 4 – If successful you will receive an official acceptance email inviting you to join the Banff Internship program.

 You’ll need to come equipped with a few essentials, including warm clothing and your own boots and skis.
 We offer exclusive deals with Head, one of the best providers of ski equipment out there.
 Get in touch with us to find out more or get advice on the best equipment.

 Because this course comes with guaranteed jobs, it’s exclusive and in high demand.
-That means we have a limit of four snowboarder and eight skier spaces.
+That means we have a limit of 8 snowboarder and 16 skier spaces.

 You’ll be right in the heart of the town in our accommodation.
 This give you easy access to the nightlife and shopping – and we’re the most central provider in Banff.
 Your apartment will be self-catered and you’ll share with your fellow apprentices.
 Because sometimes, the best part of these experiences are the friends you make along the way.